Can I Fly?

 It is also an offence to fly under the influence of drugs, or with impaired faculties caused by taking prescribed medication.

-Wear appropriate clothing – casual wear and trousers are generally best. • Bring warm clothing as airfields can be exposed • Your Instructor is the pilot-in-command (PiC) and customers must obey all their instructions • Do not touch, or let anyone accompanying you touch any aircraft unless authorised by the PiC • Keep clear of the propellers as it is possible to start an engine by accidentally leaning against or pushing a propeller • Smoking is not permitted at any time • Enter and leave the aircraft only when instructed to do so by the PiC who will make sure it is safe and will guide you where to put your hands and feet • In flight, do not touch any aircraft controls or switches until advised to do so.
-Control of the aircraft will be passed to the student under the guidance of the Instructor • Post flight your Instructor will advise you the best way to continue your training.
+Wear appropriate clothing – casual wear and trousers are generally best. • Bring warm clothing as airfields can be exposed • Your Pilot will be the captain of the aircraft, also known as the Pilot-in Command (PIC) and customers must obey all their instructions • Do not touch, or let anyone accompanying you touch any aircraft unless authorised by the PIC • Keep clear of the propellers as it is possible to start an engine by accidentally leaning against or pushing a propeller • Smoking is not permitted at any time • Enter and leave the aircraft only when instructed to do so by the PIC who will make sure it is safe and will guide you where to put your hands and feet • In flight, do not touch any aircraft controls or switches unless advised to do so • Post flight, should you wish to continue further flying and embark on a course of flight training, your pilot and Aerobility staff will be able to advise on the best way to achieve your future goals.